-Presented to a third or fourth year student in the Bachelor of Science (Nursing) program on the basis of academic merit and financial need.
-The recipient must also be a resident of Ontario as defined by OSAP.
+Presented annually to two new full-time Nipissing University students who attended an Ontario CAAT (College of Applied Art and Technology) during the previous academic year.
+Eligible students are considered based on two factors: 1) a minimum overall B+ average from College, and 2) evidence of financial need.
+The recipient must be a resident of Ontario as defined by OSAP.
 Complete a Web Bursary application available on Web Advisor October 1.
 Deadline: 4:00 pm November 1.

 Scholarships, Bursaries and Awards: in-course